-What to do when a
+What to do when a retiree dies

-a.
-Collect all relevant papers and documents,
+Collect all relevant papers

-ownership, bills and loans.
+deeds, statements of ownership, bills and loans.

-b.
-Originals or copies of death certificates are
+Originals or copies of death

-Retirement System, Social Security, etc.
+Teachers’ Retirement System, Social Security, etc.

-The Federal Consolidated Omnibus Budget Reduction
+The federal Consolidated Omnibus Budget Reduction

 Act - COBRA, Public Law 99-2721, Title X - requires the New York City